- Has anything changed with Study Trip Registration in 2014?

 What happens if I withdraw from the trip after I have signed up?

-When you sign up you complete a form acknowledging that you are fully committed to the trip.
+When you register you complete a form acknowledging that you are fully committed to the trip.
 If you subsequently wish to withdraw, any requests for refund of tuition or program fees must be made to the Refund Review Board (RRB).
 The RRB has the authority to determine whether a refund (if any) will be made.
 If your withdrawal comes too late to cancel reservations or to arrange for a replacement, you may still be charged up to 100 percent of the fees.

 Can I register for a study trip with an outstanding balance?